mvenkatapraveen/Logger/README.md

 # Logger
-A sample Spring Boot App which uses Logger
+A sample Spring Boot Application which uses Logger APIs for printing logs